phaserjs/phaser/README.md

 * BitmapData.update causes a snowballing memory leak under WebGL due to a Context.getImageData call.
 BitmapData.clear used to call update automatically but no longer does.
 This resolves the issue of the Debug class causing excessive memory build-up in Chrome.
 Firefox and IE were unaffected (thanks @kingjerod #2208)
 * Pausing a Sound that used a Marker for playback would fire the `onMarkerComplete` signal by mistake as well as stop the fadeTween.
 This Signal is now only dispatched if Sound.stop is called and the Sound isn't paused (thanks Corin)
 * BitmapText.text would throw an undefined Texture error if you used a character in your text string that didn't exist in the font data.
+* Animation.stop will now stop the named animation only if the `name` argument is passed and matches the currently running animation (thanks @samme #2299 #2301)

 ### Pixi Updates